harveenchadha/LSTM-Sentiment-Analysis/README.md

 ```

 ### Docker
-With Docker, you could just mount the repository and exec it.
+With Docker, you could just mount the repository and execute it.

 1. Install Docker.
 Follow the [docker guide](https://docs.docker.com/get-started/#prepare-your-docker-environment).